AQUIN0S/FixedBitmaps/README.md

 let or = bitmap1 | 0b1010;
 let xor = bitmap1 ^ 0b1010;

-// Aritmetic operators are currently used as exactly that, the following is
+// Aritmetic operators are currently used as exactly that, the following
-// guarunteed to continue working as it does let add = bitmap1 + 10;
+// is guarunteed to continue working as it does let add = bitmap1 + 10;
 let sub = bitmap1 - 4;
 let mul = bitmap2 * 2;
 let div = bitmap2 / 2;

-// The following work exactly as above, but are likely to change in favour of
+// The following works exactly as above, but is likely to change in
-// set operations in the major update to 1.0.0 let add = bitmap1 + Bitmap64::from(10);
+// favour of set operations in the major update to 1.0.0 let add = bitmap1 + Bitmap64::from(10);
 let sub = bitmap1 - Bitmap64::from(4);
 let mul = bitmap2 * Bitmap64::from(2);